 - Doctors did not introduce themselves at all in about 11% of the visits.
 (This number, by the way, should be ZERO unless the doctor has a bona fide personality disorder, in which case, he/she should not be allowed to practice medicine).

 My own experience with medical rudeness is not uncommon, according to Dr. Lyle Fettig, who conducted a survey of patients at a teaching hospital affiliated with Yale University School of Medicine.
 His study included hospitalized patients as well as physicians of various levels of training (intern, resident, and attending).
 Patients were interviewed on the day of hospital discharge, and the physicians were interviewed towards the end of their inpatient month.

 His key findings:

 - Only 18% of patients knew the name of the physician in charge of their care (but most physicians assumed that all patients knew)

 - 43% of patients could not state their reason for their admission (but most physicians assumed their patients understood diagnoses “at least somewhat well“)

 - 90% of patients reported not being told about any adverse side effects of new medications

 - Physicians were more likely to report that they occasionally spoke in front of patients without including them in the conversation

 - 58% of patients described physician explanations as “incomprehensible”

-- Over half of patients reported having anxiety or fears while hospitalized, and of those, 54% indicated that a physician never discussed these fears (but only 2% of physicians reported never discussing patient fears).
+- Over half of patients reported having anxiety or fears while hospitalized, and of those, a majority indicated that a physician never discussed these fears (yet only 2% of physicians reported never discussing patient fears)

 Dr. Michael W. Kahn wrote about the need for doctors to smarten up their interpersonal skills for The New England Journal of Medicine.
 (1)